httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 When it is necessary for a field value to convey non-ASCII string content, binary content ({{binary}}) SHOULD be specified, along with a character encoding (preferably, UTF-8).

+Parsers MUST support strings with at least 1024 characters.

 ### Parsing a String from Text {#parse-string}